Argandov/termbot/README.md

 --slim, -s        Don't print banner.
 --examples, -e      Print some example usage.
 ```
-*Currently "Verbose" mode is a Work In Progress.

 #### Interactive Mode
 The `Interactive mode` generates text responses based on custom user-written prompts, distinguished by the `-i` argument.
 The `-i` argument can be followed by an optional prompt argument if a specific prompt is desired for the chatbot.